 ‘Many [introverts] have a horror of small talk, but enjoy deep discussions.’ ~Susan Cain

 Introverts don’t see the point in sharing irrelevant information with strangers.
 They find it unnecessary and draining.
 This is a really good trait for writers to take into their writing.
 We should never clutter up dialogue with small talk.

-If you have any reasons to add, please share them with us in the comments below.
+If you have any reasons why introverts make good writers to add, please share them with us in the comments below.